bekk/bekk-christmas/post/ml/spice-up-you-graphs.md

 An important note is that since Plotly is in active development, remember to upgrade from time to time.

 If you want to see more examples of the visualizations that are possible using Plotly, check out some of the links below.

-their blog post from March of the release of their new library Python.Express or go straight to plot.ly/python.